 (4) For purposes of this Section 5.6.2, the telemetered Resource Status of OFFQS shall be considered as Off-Line.

 (5) A Resource that has a Three-Part Supply Offer cleared in the DAM and subsequently receives a RUC commitment for the Operating Hour for which it was awarded will be settled in accordance with Section 4.6.2.3, Day-Ahead Make-Whole Settlements.

+(6) To determine the startup warmth state (i.e., hot, intermediate, or cold) for a startup-eligible block of contiguous RUC-Committed Hours, ERCOT calculates the time from the beginning of the first RUC-Committed Hour of the block to the most recent time the Resource went Off-Line prior to the first RUC-Committed Hour of the block, as indicated by a telemetered Resource Status of Off-Line.
+ERCOT then compares that measured time to the Resource’s startup parameters (i.e., hot-to-intermediate time and intermediate-to-cold time) to determine if the Resource will incur a hot start, an intermediate start, or a cold start.